Assembly Square Cinemas

 When Macy’s closed the former Jordan Marsh store in 1997, the Assembly Square Mall fell on hard times; soon afterwards, every store except K-Mart had closed.
 Loews Theatres, which inherited this theatre from Sack in 1988, went bankrupt in 2001.

 The Assembly Square Cinemas nevertheless survived long enough to become part of the AMC chain, after AMC took over Loews in January 2006.
 The cinemas finally closed on the evening of Monday, January 15, 2007 (Martin Luther King, Jr. holiday).
-The theatre’s landlord has not announced future plans for the property, but it seems likely that the cinemas will soon be demolished.
+The theatre’s landlord has not announced future plans for the property, and it was demolished in August 2014.

 Still sitting empty, more than three years after it closed.